dino181/mc-server-notification-bot/README.md

 A discord bot that notifies the status of a minecraft server.

 ## Pre-requisites
-- Docker.
+- Docker
-- A discord bot token.
+- A discord bot token

 ## Run
 ### Env file